flyisland/silentmode/README.md

 slientmode
 ==========

-Scripts for installing OFM products in slient
+Scripts for installing OFM products in silent.